chutsu/ditto/docs/why_use_ditto.md

 # Why use ditto?

-For those who are experienced programmers, we've all heard that too much comments is a bad thing, because your code should be simple and readable enough that I should be able to understand your design decisions with relative ease.
+Docs are ugly and hard, period.
+We've all heard that too much comments is a bad thing, because your code should be simple and readable enough that I should be able to understand your design decisions with ease, and yet the most code documentation is in the code itself, this leads to huge comment blocks where the programmer probably spends more time scrolling then reading actual code.
-This topic has been explored by the likes of Jeff Atwood's ["Coding Without Comments"][1], where his article opens with:
+This has been discussed by Jeff Atwood's ["Coding Without Comments"][1], where his article opens with:

 > If peppering your code with lots of comments is good, then having zillions of
 > comments in your code must be great, right?
 Not quite.
 Excess is one way good